 Can't get to the library to pick something up?
 Try Scan & Deliver.
 It's a free electronic document delivery service for the Harvard community.
 Submit a request and we'll scan a journal article or book chapter and deliver it to you via email.

 Scan & Deliver requests are placed through HOLLIS.
 If the item you're interested in is eligible, the Scan & Deliver link will appear in the item record.

-Scans are delivered via email within four business days.
+Scans are delivered via email.
 Scan PDFs remain available for download for 30 days.
 You can manage your requests and access scans (for 30 days) via your Scan & Deliver account.

 Journal articles (one per issue) or book chapters (one per book) not exceeding 10 percent of the work.